WHAT IS TENDINOPATHY?

 An ultrasound or MRI scan performed by an experienced operator will determine whether there are significant tendon tears, inflammation, bursitis, or other nearby soft tissue pathology.
 It can categorise the type of tendinopathy which usually helps in determining treatment options.
 Commonly used therapies include anti-inflammatory medications, corticosteroid injections, exercise, physical therapy modalities, shock wave therapy, PRP (Platelet rich plasma) injections, sclerotherapy, nitric oxide patches, and surgery.
 In 2008 there was a systematic review of 177 clinical trials and systematic reviews of the current treatment options the authors made the following conclusions.

 “NSAIDS [anti-inflammatory medications] and corticosteroids appear to provide pain relief in the short term, but their effectiveness in the long term has not been demonstrated.
 We identified inconsistent results with shock wave therapy and physical therapy modalities such as ultrasound, iontophoresis and low-level laser therapy.
 Current data support the use of eccentric strengthening protocols, sclerotherapy, and nitric oxide patches, but larger, multicenter trials are needed to confirm the early results with these treatments.
 Preliminary work with growth factors and stem cells is promising, but further study is required in these fields.
 Surgery remains the last option due to the morbidity and inconsistent outcomes.”
 1

 Generally, treatment usually starts with a short course of anti-inflammatories and along with physical therapies, this remains the preferred first line of treatment.
-This should be followed by strengthening exercises and sometimes other physical therapies such as iontophoresis, ultrasound, and low-level laser treatment.
-Injectable corticosteroids are sometimes used to provide temporary pain relief but do not provide any long term relief and recurrent injections can be harmful, and have no curative role.
+This should be followed by strengthening exercises and sometimes other physical therapies.
+Injectable corticosteroids are sometimes used to provide temporary pain relief but studies have generally not shown any longterm benefit and recurrent injections can be harmful.
 They should not be done where there is a significant tear or risk of tear.
 However there are some specific scenarios in which they may be beneficial2.

 Surgical treatment remains the last treatment option but is rarely required.